minkaotic/front-end-notes/CSS-Layout-Techniques.md

 - Positioned elements have a `z-index` of `0` by default.
 - `z-index` only works on elements with a `position` property set to `absolute`, `fixed`, or `relative`.
 Setting a `z-index` on a `static` element will do nothing.

+#### The stacking context
-**NB:** When you give a positioned element a `z-index`, you establish a new **stacking context** for any descendants (children) of that element.
-Therefore, it is possible to have a higher `z-index` element that's underneath another element with a lower `z-index`.
-Check articles below for more detail.
+**NB:** There are a number of scenarios that establish a new **stacking context** for any descendants (children) of that element.
+Therefore, it is possible to have a higher `z-index` element that's underneath another element with a lower `z-index`, if the former is bound by a different stacking context than the latter.

+Common scenarios that form a new stacking context:
+- `absolute` or `relative` elements elements that have a `z-index` set on them
+- all `sticky` or `fixed` elements
+- child elements of a `flexbox` or `grid` container that have a `z-index` set on them
+- (see [Stacking context article](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context) many more but less common scenarios)

 **Resources**
 - [Positioning module on Treehouse's 'CSS Layout Basics'](https://teamtreehouse.com/library/css-layout-basics)